BlancheK/BlancheK.github.io/movies-titles.md

 {% include Actual_vs_predicted_SI_after2012.html %}

-The predictability is very low, there is no correlation between the Predicted Success indicator and the Actual Sucess indicator.
+The predictability is very low (mean squarred error = 0.89 for movies before 2012), there is no correlation between the Predicted Success indicator and the Actual Sucess indicator.
 Titles seems to have a very low influence on the Success of movies.
 We still tried to look at the contribution of each features to our model, to have an idea of the importance of each of these features.

 {% include Pie_chart_features_contrib_title_only.html %}